Presented by EnergyCAP, Inc.

 AEE provides information and networking in the energy industry as a growing professional association of over 16,000 professionals in 90 countries and its widely recognized energy certification programs.

 The AEL Tracker database contains advanced energy legislation across all 50 states.
 You can search for energy legislation by state, policy type, bill status, keywords, year, or any combination.

 OnlineConversion.com is a free conversion service with over 5,000 units and 50,000 conversions for energy managers.

-Through multi-media content and an online community of energy professionals, Noesis offers instant access to experts and information to help users analyze their data, identify initiatives, and implement a plan.
-While there are already free resources, tools, and advice available from different sources online, Noesis brings them together in one place.
+Through multimedia content and an online community of energy professionals, Noesis offers instant access to experts and information to help users analyze their data, identify initiatives, and implement a plan, all for free.

-Provided by Baltimore Gas and Electric Company (BGE), the Commercial Energy Calculator provides energy managers with estimates of energy usage and costs based on your inputs.
-It also presents a comparison of three efficiency levels for each calculation.
+Provided by Baltimore Gas and Electric Company (BGE), the Commercial Energy Calculator provides energy managers with comparisons and estimates of energy usage and costs based on your inputs.

 This extensive library from BGE provides energy managers with in-depth information on various commercial energy systems, building design, and energy technologies.